Ankle-Foot/Knee-Ankle-Foot Orthosis Quarterly Results of Targeted Probe and Educate Review

 It is important for suppliers to be familiar with the documentation requirements and utilization parameters as outlined in the Ankle-Foot/Knee-Ankle-Foot Orthosis Local Coverage Determination (LCD) L33686 Policy Article A52457 [PDF] and Standard Documentation Requirements Article A55426.

 Suppliers can also review specific policy resources for Orthotics.
-View information related to proper documentation requirements including a physician letter, documentation checklists, FAQs, and a presentation used during web-based workshops.
+View information related to proper documentation requirements including a physician letter, documentation checklists, and FAQs.

 Suppliers can also review a specific policy Documentation Checklist for Ankle-Foot/Knee-Ankle-Foot Orthosis.